Currently Enrolling Trials

 Flucelvax is specifically indicated for the active immunization in adults aged 18 years and older for the prevention of influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.

-Flucelvax Quadrivalent is specifically indicated for active immunization for the prevention of influenza disease caused by two influenza virus subtypes A and two influenza virus subtypes B in patients two years of age and older.
+Flucelvax Quadrivalent is specifically indicated for active immunization for the prevention of influenza disease caused by two influenza virus subtypes A and two influenza virus subtypes B in patients 6 months of age and older.

 Flucelvax is supplied as a solution for intramuscular injection.
 The recommended dose is a single 0.5 mL intramuscular injection preferably in the region of the deltoid muscle of the upper arm.

 Flucelvax is an inactivated cell-culture-derived vaccine for influenza A and B. Cell-culture manufacturing technology provides an alternative production method to traditional egg-based production, utilizing a well-characterized mammalian cell line rather than chicken eggs to grow virus strains.

 Adverse events associated with the use of Flucelvax/Quadrivalent may include, but are mot limited to, the following: